abinash589/demo/Outdoor Pollen and Pollen Forecast.md

-## Outdoor Pollen and Pollen Forecast
+# Outdoor Pollen and Pollen Forecast
 - There are 2 process for pollen data.
 They are:
   - Pollen Outdoor Process
   - Pollen Forecast Process

-### Pollen Outdoor Process
+## Pollen Outdoor Process
-- This process uses an IBM api, **US Pollen Observation**, to get the pollen data and not pollutants data(PM2.5,PM10,PM1).
+- This process uses an IBM API, **US Pollen Observation**, to get the pollen data and not pollutants data(PM2.5,PM10,PM1).
-- The US Pollen Observation api returns the pollen observation content for a valid latitude/longitude coordinate.
+- The US Pollen Observation API returns the pollen observation content for a valid latitude/longitude coordinate, for the current date.
 - The API will return the index and index description for four pollen types- tree pollen, grass pollen, weed pollen, mold pollen.
 - The API supports two languages – English and Spanish for the US.
 - Pollen data provided through this API is sourced from trusted third-party organization that collects data from allergist’s offices on weekdays, Monday – Friday, except holidays.